 Hard science backs up our gentler instincts.
 Researchers have found the nervous systems of rats and mice have much in common with those of humans, as do their behavioural traits.

 So, unlike the pesky mozzie, it’s difficult to imagine crushing a rodent without feeling squeamish.

 Rats (and mice) contaminate food, gnawing their way through any packaging which gets in their way.
 This can cause all sorts of diseases, including:

 Leptospirosis: the urine of rats and mice transmits bacteria which cause this disease.
 Symptoms range from a mild headache, to fever and aching muscles, or even bleeding lungs and brain inflammation.
 There are several cases of leptospirosis each year in Western Australia – this is not something you want to play Russian roulette with.

 Salmonellosis: a major cause of food poisoning.
 In addition to fever, this can result in vomiting, stomach cramps and diarrhoea.
 Severe cases of salmonella cause dehydration and require hospital treatment.

 Have you discovered disgusting telltale signs of unwanted visitors in the pantry, cupboards, or kitchen drawers?
 Droppings and chewed packaging are obvious signs of infestation.

 Wipe-down is not enough

 But wiping down surfaces with disinfectant and throwing out contaminated food is not enough.
-The saliva and hair of rodents are effectively invisible to the human eye.
-Even inhaling dust contaminated with particles of urine and faeces can pass on infectious diseases.
+The saliva and hair of mice are effectively invisible to the human eye.
+Even inhaling dust contaminated with particles of rat urine and faeces can pass on infectious diseases.